exercism/php/concepts/arithmetic-operators/about.md

 ## Modulo (%)

 The modulo operator returns the remainder when the left value is divided by the right value.
-This operator very useful for determining if a number evenly divides into another, determining if a value is even or odd and a lot more.
+This operator is very useful for determining if a number evenly divides into another, determining if a value is even or odd, and a lot more.

 ```php
 $value = 3;